 In August 2016, the FASB issued ASU 2016-15, Classification of Certain Cash Receipts and Cash Payments (Topic 230), which provides guidance for eight specific cash flow issues with the objective of reducing the existing diversity in practice.
 ASU 2016-15 is effective retrospectively for annual reporting periods beginning after December 15, 2017 (our Fiscal 2019), including interim periods within those annual reporting periods.
 Early adoption is permitted.
-We are currently evaluating the impact of this ASU on our consolidated financial statements.
+We are currently evaluating the impact of adopting this ASU on our consolidated financial statements and do not expect adoption to have a material impact.